walterfreeman/ast101/final-projects.md

 You also do not need to choose a project from this list.
 These are some ideas that I have; you likely have other ideas.
 Your ideas are likely just as good as mine.
 If you want to do something else, please read many of these suggestions to get an idea of the directions you may take.
 If in doubt, come see me during help session and discuss your project ideas with me.

 *Regardless of what you choose for your project*, it should be executed with intellectual skill.
 While I encourage you to be creative, your project should involve some skill in whatever discipline it has its roots in.
-Last year I got some fantastic pieces of art -- and some that were made with glitter and glue-sticks.
-Likewise, I got some fantastic papers -- and some plagiarized from the NASA website.
 Whatever you choose to do, do it well.

 ### Project proposals

-If you have an unusual idea that you want to implement, please send a short proposal to me or Suman so we can give you feedback and approve your idea as appropriate for our class.
+If you have an unusual idea that you want to implement, please send a short proposal to me or to your lab TA so we can give you feedback and approve your idea as appropriate for our class.
 There are very few things that we don't approve; in general, we'll just be giving you feedback to make your work better.

 ### Artist's statement for artistic pieces